-Farrans is currently on site at King’s College London, completing refurbishment and alteration works to the Department of Engineering in the Quadrangle building.
+Farrans has completed a project at King’s College London which involved the refurbishment and alteration works to the Department of Engineering in the Quadrangle building.

 King's College London

 King’s College London is one of the most prestigious universities in the United Kingdom.
 The Quadrangle building is a two-storey basement located under the existing external quadrangle deck in an area of significant heritage located between the Grade I listed King’s Building and Somerset House, stretching between the prestigious areas of The Strand and The Embankment.

 As experts in the education sector Farrans was well positioned to take on this complex, heritage led and technically challenging project in the heart of London city centre.
 The works were phased and included structural elaterations, shell and core works to create lightwells, an oculus, insitu helical stair, refurbishment of the quadrangle deck, King’s steps and Somerset House East Wing lightwell and the upgrading of existing building services within the live campus.

 Services & Expertise

 Farrans completed enabling works within the King’s building to relocate IT cabling and sub mains electrical distribution cabling and upgraded existing air conditioning units within the College’s main server and telephony rooms.
 The works were sequenced to ensure there was no interruption to the services.